 In 1656 the Blue Coat School for boys opened (it was called that because of the blue coats the boys wore).

-Reading, like other towns, suffered outbreaks of plague in the 16th and 17th century.
+Reading, like other Stuart towns, suffered outbreaks of plague.
 From 1646 the town council set aside houses where people suffering from the plague could be quarantined.
 In 1665 when plague broke out in London they appointed wardens to search 'suspicious persons and goods coming to the town' in an attempt to prevent infected persons entering Reading.
 They succeeded.

 In 1664 Reading gained its first fire engine.

 Then in 1688 came the Reading fight.
 King James II was deposed and fled abroad.
 Parliament invited the Dutch king to come and replace him.
 The Dutch king landed on the coast and marched inland to Newbury.
 But there were 300 Irish troops loyal to James II stationed in Reading.A rumour began that the Irish troops intended to massacre the towns inhabitants the following Sunday.
 The terrified townspeople sent word to the Dutch troops at Newbury, appealing for their help.
 The Dutch soldiers approached Reading, hiding behind hedges as they did so.
 The Irish troops were taken by surprise.
 A short fight ensued and the Irish soldiers were driven from Reading.
 (Some townspeople fired guns from windows in their houses to help the Dutch).
 About 50 Irishmen were killed and about a dozen Dutchmen.
 The so called Reading fight was celebrated for more than a hundred years afterwards.